Updated December 21, 2021

 Last stop… Teaching abroad in Japan!
-For the final installment in our Where will TEFL take you? series, Angelina from Teach Away shares what it was like fulfilling her childhood dream to live and work in Japan!
+For the final instalment in our Where will TEFL take you? series, Angelina from Teach Away shares what it was like fulfilling her childhood dream to live and work in Japan!

 Why did you choose to teach in Japan?

 I was a big fan of Japanese culture starting from when I was very young.
 My high school actually had a sister city in Neyagawa, Japan and I went on an exchange for two weeks.
 It was an incredible experience and I knew without a doubt I wanted to live in Japan one day.
 After university I decided that teaching English was the best avenue to accomplish my goal!

 What were some of your biggest challenges as a teacher in Japan?

 The program I went through specifically hired university graduates and I went over with no training, no pedagogical understanding of teaching, nothing.
 I remember having a moment of panic on the plane when I realized I was going to do a job that I had no basis for.
 As I spoke some Japanese I was placed teaching the majority young learners.
 I taught at 14 different schools through the year, from preschool to junior high, and adults in the evening twice a week.
 I had to figure everything out as I went and I was expected to make my own lesson plans and submit them to my schools for review.